halide/Halide/README_vulkan.md

 ## Linux

 On Ubuntu Linux v22.04, the vulkan runtime is distributed in the `vulkan-tools` package.
-For earlier versions of Ubuntu (eg v20.x or v18.x) the contents of the `vulkan-tools` package was distributed as `vulkan-utils` so use this package instead.
+For earlier versions of Ubuntu (e.g. v20.x or v18.x) the contents of the `vulkan-tools` package was distributed as `vulkan-utils` so use that package instead.

 Proprietary drivers can be installed via 'apt' using PPA's for each vendor.
 Examples for AMD and NVIDIA are provided below.